dhruvang93/CloudComputing/City of Vancouver DAP/Readme.md

 ---

-## Step 5: Designing a Data Pipeline for Building Permits
+## Designing a Data Pipeline for Building Permits

 A data pipeline was designed to efficiently process and load the issued building permits data.
 The plan mapped the data flow from the Landing S3 bucket to the Curated S3 bucket, detailing the transformation steps, including adding a year column for comparisons and aggregating the data for analysis.
 AWS Glue was selected for the ETL process, ensuring smooth data transformation and loading.
 A visual workflow in AWS Glue outlined each stage of the pipeline, establishing a streamlined process ready for implementation.